Install NuGet client tools

-To work with NuGet, as a package consumer or creator, you can use command-line interface (CLI) tools as well as NuGet features in Visual Studio.
+To work with NuGet as a package consumer or creator, you can use command-line interface (CLI) tools and NuGet features in Visual Studio.
 This article briefly outlines the capabilities of the different tools, how to install them, and their comparative feature availability.

-To get started using NuGet to consume packages, see:
+To get started using NuGet to consume packages, see the following articles:

 - Create and publish a NET Standard package (dotnet CLI)

-- Create and publish a NET Standard package (Visual Studio)
+- Create and publish a NET Standard package (Visual Studio on Windows)